 Snap links: 2 for deviations

 Slings: 2 for deviations, and 2 for backup / belays.

-Apart from the top of Double Bucket Pitch, these bolts were NOT installed as part of the CNCC bolting programme.
+Apart from the top of Double Bucket Pitch, these bolts were installed by a third party, and were NOT installed as part of the CNCC bolting programme.